Does apple cider vinegar kill fleas? To make your life and that of your pets as stress-free as possible, proper flea extermination is necessary.

 There are a lot of chemicals on the market for getting rid of fleas.
 However, it is inadvisable to resort to these products as they can be harmful to pets and their humans.

-It enjoys many uses around the home and you may have used it at some point such as in the kitchen to beat ant and fruit fly invasions.
-All types of vinegar will work to get rid of fleas, although some people have their preferences between white distilled or apple cider vinegar.
+It enjoys many uses around the home, and you may have used it at some point, such as in the kitchen, to beat ant and fruit fly invasions.
+All types of vinegar will work to eliminate fleas, although some people have their preferences between white distilled or apple cider vinegar.